iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 ![image9](/assets/img/blog/2018-09-06/image10.png){: .align-right}

-After analyzing all flags, we can go ahead and list them using the `fs` command, which means flag space.
-As we can see we have a strings flag space, and we proceed to view its contents using the command `fs strings; f` (the `f` option is used to print contents).
+After analyzing all flags, we can list them using the `fs` command, which means flag space.
+As we can see, we have a strings flag space, and we proceed to view its contents using the command `fs strings; f` (the `f` option is used to print contents).

-As you can see it prints each string starting with its `address location`, `length`, and the actual string.
+It prints each string starting with its `address location`, `length`, and the actual string.

 {: style="padding-top: 5em"}